tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 * As a provider, I want to be able to define the available bare metal resource classes.
 * As a provider, I want to mark hosts as available for bare metal fulfillment.
 * As a tenant, I want to be able to see available bare metal resource classes.
-* As a tenant, I want to be able to select hosts for a bare metal cluster by resource class.
+* As a tenant, I want to be able to select hosts for a bare metal cluster by resource class and other possible filters (such as rack location).
+* As a tenant, I want to be able to increase or decrease the hosts for an existing bare metal cluster.
 * As a tenant, I want to be able to view inventory details for my hosts.
 * As a tenant, I want to be able to connect to the serial console of my hosts.
 * As a tenant, I want to be able to perform basic power control (power on/power off/reset) of my hosts.